Social Studies

 “I Think...”

 Traveling down raging rivers, scaling buildings made by ancient civilizations, and negotiating peaceful interactions among different groups are just a few of the highlights of sixth grade social studies.
-Students study the development of culture in ancient lands focusing on universal elements that are typically part of each culture but are approached in unique ways.
-Study units include investigations of the geography, government, religion, and trade of various early civilizations across the continents.
+Students at our private middle school in Pittsburgh study the development of culture in ancient lands focusing on universal elements that are typically part of each culture but are approached in unique ways.
+Study units within this middle school social studies course include investigations of the geography, government, religion, and trade of various early civilizations across the continents.
 As historians in training, students develop the skills that allow them to think, read, write, and speak like historians.
 Work focuses on gathering information and beginning to analyze it in new ways.
 The course utilizes resources in our area through City as Our Campus projects such as a partnership with local religious studies majors and a culminating sixth grade research project – a Model UN activity presenting a challenge faced between individual cultures.

 GRADE 7: Colonization, Revolution, Rebellion, and Reaction